search

 $14

-(*) Average spreads fluctuate daily, so please check the latest figures before trading.
+(*) Average spread values fluctuate daily, so please check the latest figures before trading.

-We also offer relatively stable, low spreads on other gold-related instruments, so you can enjoy trading gold at Exness while keeping your trading costs low.
+We also offer relatively stable, low spreads on other gold-related securities, so you can enjoy trading gold at Exness while keeping your trading costs low.

 You can trade with a stop-out level of 0%